DionKill/ps4-linux-tutorial/docs/overview.md

 >
 > This guide is offered as is, with no warranty whatsoever.
 The writers are not responsible if you screw something up.

+> [!TIP]
+> If you do share this tutorial, remember to mention the source and that things are subject to change.

-Please read all warnings and don't just skip over them.
+Read all warnings and don't just skip over them please.

 ## Important places
 Here are some links you'll probably find useful.
 You can come back to them if needed.